productdudeteam/gulp/backend/README.md

-# Niya FastAPI Template
+# Gulp API Backend

-A production-ready FastAPI backend template with Supabase authentication, rate limiting, and comprehensive architecture.
+A production-ready FastAPI backend with Supabase authentication, rate limiting, and comprehensive architecture.
 Built for developers who want to get started quickly with a robust, scalable backend solution.

 ## 🚀 Quick Start

-### What is Niya?
+### What is Gulp?

-Niya is a **production-ready FastAPI template** that provides everything you need to build scalable, secure, and maintainable backend applications.
+Gulp is a **production-ready FastAPI backend** that provides everything you need to build scalable, secure, and maintainable applications.
 It's designed for developers who want to focus on building features rather than setting up infrastructure.

 ### Key Features